code-423n4/2022-10-zksync-findings/data/Sathish9098-G.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------

+2.

+If You know what data to hash, there is no need to consume more computational power to hash it using keccak256 , you’ll end up consuming
+2x amount of gas.
-2. For CREATE2_PREFIX we can directly assign hash value instead of Calling the keccak256 function
+For CREATE2_PREFIX we can directly assign hash value instead of Calling the keccak256 function

 L2ContractHelper.sol #L24